When To Go

-Hoi An has two seasons: dry season from March to September, rainy season from October to February.
+Hoi An has two seasons: the dry season from March to September, rainy season from October to February.
 The best time to enjoy Hoi An is from February to April because the temperature is not too high and the humid is mild.

 High tourist season coincides with Central Vietnam’s wet season with stormy weather and a lot of rains.
 Typhoons might occur between late October and mid-December and often make the town flooded.
 This is because Hoi An is located on a low ground surrounded by waterways and mountain ranges, causing a tidal influence as the main river meets the sea.

 Flooding isn’t something that happens in every year and it can be very different each time.
-In some years, the water level just reached the knees for couple of days.
+In some years, the water level just reached the knees for a couple of days.
 Other years, waters have risen up 2 meters high with mudslides from nearby mountains.
 Streets on the high ground are Ly Thuong Kiet, Le Hong Phong, Nguyen Truong To, Tran Hung Dao and Cua Dai.
-You can book with the guesthouses on these streets if there is real risk of flooding.
-Streets on near the river on the both sides often tend to be flooded.
-If you still want to stay in the Old Town, be sure to book a room above ground floor.
+You can book with the guesthouses on these streets if there is a real risk of flooding.
+Streets on near the river on both sides often tend to be flooded.
+If you still want to stay in the Old Town, be sure to book a room above the ground floor.
 When a typhoon hits, the flood often recedes quickly as it arrives.
 Most inconvenient thing is many businesses closing if severely affected.

 From November to January, the weather turns colder with coastal rains but there might be some warm, sunny days you can spend on the beach.
 In low season, the weather is bad and there is some seasonal shutdown at tourist sites.
 May to July is the perfect time for beach activities at An Bang beach or My Khe beach.
-Low season also offers good chance to have everything on cheaper prices.
+Low season also offers a good chance to have everything on cheaper prices.

-Trains from Hanoi/Ho Chi Minh City to Da Nang are available everyday.
+Trains from Hanoi/Ho Chi Minh City to Da Nang are available every day.
 Tickets for each way fall in between 400,000VND and 1.2 million VND.
 It takes 14 to 20 hours to reach Da Nang.

 You can go to Hoi An from Da Nang by motorbike to enjoy the road and the scenery.
 Almost every hotel or guesthouse in Danang offers motorbike rental from 120-150,000VND per bike per day.
 It can be more expensive for newer ones.
 We recommend you to not rent bikes that are too old.